bethuelsteven159-rgb/digital-logbook-deploy/client/client_authentication_implementation_README.md

 The existing `Login` folder should be reused as the starting point for authentication work.

 The authentication developer should create the necessary `.js` files inside the relevant page folder rather than putting application logic directly into the JSX.

+AI Declaration: The preceding document was generated with: ChatGPT [GPT-5.6 Luna].